Computed Tomography Angiography (CTA) and Magnetic Resonance Angiography (MRA) Tests

 Local Expertise

-While CTA is a safe test when performed judiciously, the amount of radiation involved is not insignificant if repeated examinations are planned.
+While CTA is a safe test when performed judiciously, the amount of radiation involved of multiple, repeated scans can have adverse effects on the body

 To get an idea of how much radiation is involved, the radiation from a typical CTA is equivalent to about 50 plain-film chest X-rays—about the amount of radiation the average person receives passively each year from the environment (“background radiation”).

-An MRA is considered preferable for repeated examinations, but the availability and expertise of interpreting MRA images varies as outlined above.
+An MRA is considered preferable for repeated examinations, but the availability and expertise of interpreting MRA images varies from hospital to hospital.